pxp9/lazy_doc/lazy_doc/mix/tasks/lazy_doc/docs_are_ok?.md

+Returns true if the provided docs are formatted correctly according to the specified criteria.

 ## Parameters

-- docs - a binary string that represents documentation text.
+- docs - a binary string containing the documentation text to be validated.
 ## Description
- Checks if the provided documentation string is formatted correctly with an appropriate `@doc` tag.
+Checks if the documentation is correctly formatted with either a single line or a multi-line block.

-## Returns
- true if the documentation matches the expected format, false otherwise.